meancode/mt-plugin-anythingslider/README.md

 ### Version 0.5
 * AnythingSlider and AnythingSlider Settings plugins based on AnythingSlider 1.2 jQuery plugin by Chris Coyier.

+# The Big To-Do #

+* Add for the README:
+  - instructions for modifying plugin defaults
+  - instructions for changing plugin behavior
+  - how to add template modules to your own templates
+  - info on the default arrows.png sprites and cellshade.png images
+  - instructions for linking directly to slides
+* Create/update template modules:
+  - carousel module for Page-based slides
+  - carousel module for Category-based slides
+  - carousel module for Folder-based slides
+  - update HTML Head to include link functions to easily add links to slides
+* AnythingSlider Settings:
+  - add the ability to modify colors through the plugin
+  - add the ability to modify the width of the slider in plugin settings
+* AnythingSlider:
+  - add "Slide Type" to allow for article/photo/video slides toggle
+  - add in other options for easing from the easing plugin

 # About Meancode Media, LLC